Lightship Tours are by appointment and conducted by The Anchor Program

 Contact: John Hastings (510) 685-2346

-Visit the Lightship RELIEF – WLV 605.
-Berthed at Jack London Square in Oakland, California.
+Lightship RELIEF, WLV 605, may be visited at its berth at Jack London Square in Oakland, California.
 Please schedule your visit by calling (510) 685-2346.
 The lightship is adjacent to the former presidential yacht Potomac, used by President Franklin Delano Roosevelt.

-Lightships were important aids to navigation and are an important part of our maritime heritage.
+Lightships were essential aids to navigation and are important to our maritime heritage.
 They served mariners in this country for 163 years, from 1820 to 1983.
 Over the years, 116 stations were established along the three coasts of our country (Atlantic, Gulf and Pacific) and in the Great Lakes.
 That era peaked in 1909 when there were some 56 lightship stations along our coasts.
 The location of the first lightship station was in Chesapeake Bay, while the Nantucket station was the last to be automated.

 Lightship stations, with their aids to navigation, were established to show the entrance to a harbor or bay such as the San Francisco station.